 Why does Eskaton walk?
 They walk to support the 40 million people across the globe who are living with dementia.
 They walk to raise awareness and to challenge the stigma about what it means to live well with cognitive change.
 They walk alongside those living with dementia and their dedicated care partners.

 Nearly 300 teams walked together in solidarity on September 23rd to honor people living with Alzheimer’s or dementia, as well as those who support their loved ones.
-If you would like more information on how to become involved in next year’s Walk or future fundraising efforts, please click here.

 For more information about Alzheimer's disease and dementia, please visit www.eskaton.org/dementia